Jeff-Russ/ror-guides/rails-database.md

 ### Traversing our Example with a Join Model

 Before if we wanted to get a student's associated course data we could run `a_course.students` and get an array.
 We can't do that now since courses has no direct relationship with students and visa-versa.
-They instead both have a relationship with `enrollments` and we must go to this join to get the other table's associated data like this:
+They instead both have a relationship with `enrollments` Enter `a_course.enrollments` to see the portion of the enrollments table pertaining to that class.
+This shows the `student_id` data but not the student record in detail.

-	a_student.enrollments.map { |e| e.students }
+	> a_course = Course.find(1)
+	> a_course.enrollments     # shows portion of enrollments table
+	> enrolled_students = a_course.enrollments
+	> enrolled_students[1] # shows second student on portion of enrollments table

-This goes through each enrollment to look up it's students and returns the same array.
+Going through each enrollment to look up it's students and returns the same array.
 This is not only more of a pain, it's also results in not very efficient SQL.
 We want to be able to simple call `a_course.students` and have it __traverse__ the join.
 To do this, we must tell ActiveRecord about this outer relationship between courses and students.
 Do to this we use the `:through` hash with our `has_many` declarations.

 ### INNER JOIN: __has_many__ with __:through__